spiewak/repsyai-be/README.md

 - SSL/TLS is required for all communications
 - Cognito User Pool enforces strong password policies
 - API Gateway has CORS configured for secure cross-origin requests
+- Terraform state is encrypted and versioned in S3
+- State locking prevents concurrent modifications

 ## Local Development